8 Italian-English Bilingual Books to Improve Your Reading Skills

 Soccer (or “football,” or calcio in Italian) is far and away the most popular sport in the country, with the national team having its fair share of awards to go by.
 The nation’s soccer league is known as Serie A, which currently contains 20 different competing teams.
 Juventus, a football club from the Turin region, is one of the strongest.

-This book details the team’s history and past glory with their official museum, containing plenty of other material to keep any sports fan interested.
+This book details the Juventus team’s history and past glory with their official museum, containing plenty of other material to keep any sports fan interested.
 A copy of “Juventus” might best benefit someone who’s already invested in soccer or Serie A, as the rules and details might get a bit confusing for people who are out of the loop.

 That being said, anyone looking to learn more about Italy’s sports culture could benefit from this text.
 Even those who are new to the language should find themselves managing just fine with the bilingual edition.

-“Abruzzo: Una terra da scoprire”
+8. “Abruzzo: Una terra da scoprire”

 Abruzzo is another one of Italy’s many regions.
 Located on the coast, just south of Central Italy, the region is worth knowing for everything from its resort towns to its dialects to even its unique olive oils.
 The land itself, however, is just as unique and breathtaking as the culture that lives within it.

 The text gives insight into the culture and history of the area, while photos make it easy for readers at any language level to enjoy.
 The book is a great exercise in cultural immersion, visual learning and reading comprehension.

 There’s much to learn from the wide world of bilingual books at any reading level and subject matter.
 A good read can make all the difference!